This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 A 10x magnification may be better, especially if you want to see objects in a little more detail than 8x allows.
 But 10 times magnification with a 30mm lens is at the expense of a slightly smaller exit pupil, which reduces the viewing comfort in poor light.

 The disadvantage of a smaller exit pupil can be compensated for if you invest in a device with better glass, fully multi-coated lenses, and phase-corrected prisms.
-The higher quality of the device, the better you are equipped, also for poorer lighting conditions, even in overcast misty weather or in the dark forest.
+The higher quality of the device, the better you are equipped, also for poorer lighting conditions, even in overcast misty weather or in a dark forest.

 For twilight observation or at night, you will soon come to the limits of this 30mm size class, especially if you prefer a 10-fold magnification.
 Then maybe the 40 mm class is better suited.